 Why is the Government banning red diesel and what will this mean for businesses who rely on it?

-The government’s proposed red diesel ban will be enforced from April 2022, restricting the use of red diesel in most sectors.
-Read on to find out if your business sector will be affected by the changes and what the alternatives are moving forwards.
+The government’s changes to red diesel eligibility came into force on the 1st of April 2022, restricting the use of red diesel in most sectors.
+Read on to find out if your business sector is affected by the changes and what the alternatives are available moving forwards.

 Back in 2019, the UK government set out its plans to cease its contributions to climate change by becoming carbon neutral by 2050.
 These plans were, at the time, some of the most ambitious timelines set by any nation around the world.